mheidebr/Electric-Car-Racing/README.md

 # Car Variables

+NEEDS UPDATE
 This simulation uses variables names that are named the same as FASTsim's variables for car related variables.
 Reference: [link](https://www.nrel.gov/transportation/fastsim.html)
+We also might use the TUM simulation for variable names...

 ## Car Variables